2011 Ridge Rd.

 We created this page for folks who don’t know about our community.

 It’s a helpful way to check us out before you come.
-It’s also helpful if you’ve visited, found us pretty non-traditional, and want to know why.
-It’s our story—the longest page on the site, but maybe the most helpful.
+Or, maybe you’ve visited, found us different, and want to know why.
+It’s the longest page on the site, but again, maybe the most helpful.

-It is no secret that the Christian Church has seen better days.
-We’ve been in decline for at least 50 years—decline in numbers, and character, and reputation.
+It is no secret the Christian Church has seen better days.
+We’ve been in decline for at least 50 years—in numbers, character, and reputation.
 The word “Christian” used to mean something good.
 Today it is associated with more negative things …

 • Intolerance, hypocrisy, hatred, ignorance